-On the Select Cluster page, enter the system names where you want to configure VCS and click Next.
+3 On the Select Cluster page, enter the system names where you want to configure VCS and click Next.

-- 4 In the Confirmation dialog box, verify cluster information is correct and choose whether or not to configure I/O fencing. - To configure I/O fencing, click Yes. - To configure I/O fencing later, click No. - On the Select Option page, select Configure CP Server on VCS and click Next.
-5 - On the Configure CP Server page, provide CP server information, such as, name, virtual IPs, port numbers, and absolute path of the database to store the configuration details.
+- 4 In the Confirmation dialog box, verify cluster information is correct and choose whether or not to configure CP server. - To configure CP server, click Yes. - To configure CP server later, click No. - 5 On the Select Option page, select Configure CP Server on a single-node VCS system or SFHA cluster and click Next. - 6 On the Configure CP Server page, provide CP server information, such as, name, virtual IPs, port numbers, and absolute path of the database to store the configuration details.

-Configure the CP Server Service Group (CPSSG), select the number of NIC resources, and associate NIC resources to virtual IPs that are going to be used to configure the CP Server.
+7 Configure the CP Server Service Group (CPSSG), select the number of NIC resources, and associate NIC resources to virtual IPs that are going to be used to configure the CP Server.